QingShan-Xu/playground/README.md

 ## Sandpack React

-React components that give you the power of editable sandboxes that run in the browser.
+React components that give you the power of editable playground that run in the browser.

 ```jsx
 import { Playground } from "@playground/react";